Monthly Tech-Tip from Tony Hansen SignUp

 Both pieces are the same clay body, Plansman L215.
 Both are fired to cone 03.
 Both are glazed using G1916Q borosilicate recipe.
 The glaze on the piece on the left has 2% added iron oxide (sieved to 80 mesh).
 Each particle or agglomerate of iron (which is refractory in this situation) acts to congregate the micro-bubbles so they can better exit the glaze layer.
 Notice also how much richer the color is as a result.
 The piece on the right, without the added iron oxide, is neither as red nor as transparent.
 Of course, I had to be careful not to apply the glaze too thickly on both.

 The recipe: 50% New Zealand kaolin, 21% G200 Feldspar, 25% silica and 3% VeeGum (for cone 10R).
 These are the cleanest materials available.
 Yet it contains 0.15% iron (mainly from the 0.25% in the New Zealand kaolin, the VeeGum chemistry is not known, I am assuming it contributes zero iron).
 A 50 lb a box of pugged would contain about 18,000 grams of dry clay (assuming 20% water).
 0.15% of 18,000 is the 27 grams of iron you see here!
-This mug is a typical Grolleg-based porcelain using a standard raw bentonite.
+Even more surprising: This mug is a typical Grolleg-based porcelain using 5% of a standard iron-bearing raw bentonite.
 A box of it contains four times as much iron.
 Enough to fill that cup half full!

 Matching the color of a natural clay using and iron oxide mix